rng-guy/NFSMWBartender/README.txt

 ── ■ │ WHAT IS NFSMW Bartender? (v1.9.06) │ ■ ─────────────────────────────────────────────────────

-This is an .asi mod that ADDS NEW PURSUIT CUSTOMISATION OPTIONS.
-These options come in two sets:
+This .asi mod ADDS NEW CUSTOMISATION OPTIONS TO PURSUITS.
+These options come in two feature sets:
  • the "BASIC" feature set lets you change many otherwise hard-coded values of the game, and
  • the "ADVANCED" feature set lets you change cop-spawning behaviour and tables without limits.